TimurSuvorov/Skillfactory/README.md

 # Skillfactory
-For exercises and home works
+This repository for exercises and homeworks from SKillfactory learning platform